All posts

 A Permanent Establishment (PE) is, at its simplest, a sufficient business presence in a country to create a tax obligation there.
 The thresholds vary by jurisdiction and treaty, but the structural patterns that trigger them are consistent:

 Physical presence over time.
 Most jurisdictions set day-count thresholds — 183 days is common, but some are lower.
+The tax residency determination guide maps how different countries count days and apply thresholds.
 These thresholds can be calculated per calendar year, per rolling 12 months, or per engagement.
 The counting methodology matters: a consultant who spends 100 days in Country A across two calendar years might trigger a PE under rolling-period rules while appearing clean on a per-year basis.

 Decision-making authority.
 Signing contracts, committing resources, or making binding decisions on behalf of a business while physically present in another country.
-This is the least intuitive trigger — you don't need an office or a day count.
+This is the least intuitive trigger.
+You don't need an office or a day count.
 A single meeting where you sign a significant contract can, in some jurisdictions, create an argument for business presence.
+The entity decision framework maps how entity jurisdiction selection interacts with PE exposure — the entity's home country determines which treaty governs the threshold.

 Why your CPA might not see it